 Strawberry Festival!

 A full day of family-friendly activities and old-fashioned fun including the world's greatest strawberry shortcake, live entertainment from two stages, kiddie carnival games, an animal petting zoo and an instrument petting zoo, a reptile show, strawberry-themed drinks and local brews, regional cuisine, 30+ craft vendors, a giant plant sale, a bake table, strawberry shortcake-eating contests, and more, all rolled into one-giant community party.
+Credit cards only at admissions; no cash.

 Saturday, June 7 from 10 am - 5 pm